rhomobile/rhomobile-docs/docs/en/edge/guide/devenvironment.md

 ## Developing with RhoStudio
 RhoStudio includes everything needed to build *hybrid* apps for Android, iOS and Windows Mobile/CE from start to finish.
 To build *native* applications locally for one or more specific mobile platforms, the developer also must [install native SDK(s)](nativesdksetup) on the development host for each mobile platform to be targeted.
 Once these have been set up and linked to RhoStudio, the build process takes place completely within RhoStudio.

 >NOTE: For Android builds, please install an Android SDK with API level 22 or lower.
-To build successfully, RhoMobile 5.2.2 supports Android APIs up to level 22 (Android L).
-For more information, please refer to the [build-time configuration page](build_config) or visit the [Android API documentation](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels).
+RhoMobile 5.2.2 will build successfully with Android versions up to and including Android 5.1 (Android L).
+For more information, please visit the [Android API documentation](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels).

 Since it's based on the extensible Eclipse framework, the RhoStudio IDE permits developers to customize and enhance its functionality by adding their own Eclipse plug-ins.
 The web contains plenty of documentation for building Eclipse Plug-ins.
 The Eclipse Foundation's [Creating a Plug-in Project](http://help.eclipse.org/juno/index.jsp?topic=%2Forg.eclipse.rse.doc.isv%2Fguide%2Ftutorial%2FpdeProject.html) is a good a place to start.